Createdd/Writing/articles/VotingApp.md

 [➡️ Check out my commit on Github after the components are built and styled ⬅️](https://github.com/DDCreationStudios/votingApp/tree/eb17c360e09515f22f8ac38574f576a53855037b)

-Now we have to set up React Router to get a basic functionality and feeling for the app:
+- Now we have to set up React Router to get a basic functionality and feeling for the app

-- enable `historyApiFallback: true` on your webpack dev server to allow proper routing with react router -
+- enable `historyApiFallback: true` on your webpack dev server to allow proper routing with react router
+- add state and it's management to the components
+-